 A5.
-The tax incurred on the acquisition of ordinary clothing is disallowed because ordinary clothing can be worn by the entertainer privately and regarded as for private use.
+Claiming of GST on the acquisition of ordinary clothing is disallowed because ordinary clothing can be worn by the entertainer privately and regarded as for private use.

-The input tax on clothing used solely as stage costumes claimable, for example GST paid on wig purchased by a professional musician to be worn for his show.
+The input tax on clothing used solely as stage costumes is claimable, for example, GST paid on wig purchased by a professional musician to be worn for his show.